lovetoys/lovetoys/README.md

 Adds a new collision to the manager.
 If two entities, who satisfy the requirements, collide, the `collision:action(entities)` function will be triggered.
 The entity that contains component1 will be given to you inside `entities.entity1` and the entity that contains component2 will be inside `entities.entity2`.

+If you want a entity to collide with any other entity, just name one of the required components "Everything".

 ## Class